Formerly named Gaskella, this blog was rechristened as Annabel’s House of Books in December 2012.

 I read widely from genres too – SF, Westerns, Crime, Spec fiction plus a bit of historical, and fantasy, even an occasional romance.
 I want to learn to appreciate poetry better, and should read more non-fiction.

-I love children’s classics, ancient and modern, plus I am a big promoter of the best of YA fiction as represented by authors like Philip Reeves, Patrick Ness and Marcus Sedgwick which are just as good for adults.
+I love children’s classics, ancient and modern, and I am a big promoter of the best of YA fiction as represented by authors like Philip Reeves, Patrick Ness and Marcus Sedgwick which are just as good for adults.
 I’ve had enough of black covers and high-school vampires though!

 My blogging guidelines: